-Many people have asked us about the ghosts on our Historic Burlington Ghost Walks so here is some of the history and accounts of the more interesting places we visit.
-The Burlington Bay by the docks stop is part of the Ghost Walk.
-This is the fifth page from our Ghost Tourism Files.*Creepy Canada filmed an episode on the Jem Horner's ghost with Patrick Cross and Michelle Desrochers investigating the haunted location in 2004
+Many people have asked us about the ghosts on our Historic Burlington Ghost Walks since 2001.
+Here are some of the history and accounts of the more interesting places we visit.
+The Burlington Bay by the tourist docks is part of the Original Ghost Walk.
+This is the fifth page from our Ghost Tourism Files.*Creepy Canada filmed an episode on the Jem Horner's Ghost with Patrick Cross and Michelle Desrochers investigating the haunted location in 2004

-Burlington Ghost Walks>Joseph Brant Museum >Emma's Back Porch >Haunted Soldier Statue >Magnetic Hill >Ghost Photos > GhostFiles: Case Study - Jem Horner
+Burlington Ghost Walks> >Emma's Back Porch >Haunted Soldier Statue >Magnetic Hill >Ghost Photos > GhostFiles: Case Study - Jem Horner

 Jem Horner-Dock Worker